frroossst/terminal_chess/README.md

 * No castling
 * Making an illegal move quits the game
 * Sometimes you can capture your own piece(s)
+* There is no stalemate only draw by insufficient material
+* There is no checkmate the game ends when either one of the King is captured

 ## Future goals :
   1. Prettify the output to the terminal